Our Remote Work Philosophy

 - We emphasize the results of work over the hours put in.

-- Formal communication channels over informal communication channels - we will shame you for using one-to-one chats and sending each other emails over commenting in relevant GitLab issues and contributing to open channel discussions on Keybase.
+Formal communication channels over informal communication channels - we will shame you for using one-to-one chats and sending each other emails over commenting in relevant GitLab issues and contributing to open channel discussions in Inca Water Cooler.

 Mastering asynchronous workflows is vital to avoiding dysfunction.
 That is why we prefer GitHub issues to chats and video conferences.
 It also means you need to ensure that all conclusions made during offline conversations are written down in GitHub.
 Use screenshots in an issue tracker instead of a whiteboard, ensuring that everyone at any time can follow your thought process.

 We don’t ask anyone to come to an office, but that doesn’t mean you should disappear or work alone in the corner.
 Please make sure you commit to GitLab every day.
 This is the only way the business team can see and track the work that you are doing.
 Even if you didn’t achieve anything substantive, add a note summarizing what you’ve been working on.
 Everything is transparent in our GitLab projects, so other team members will be more willing to help you if they see you doing useful work.
 If they see no updates from you in the past 24hr, people will assume you took a day off.

 We’re Still Social

 We have a weekly Google Meet team call where we share our work and life.
 Please feel free to talk about anything and contribute to creating slides every week.